asqw1123/tesser/Home.md

 a Windows version.
 That's why we have built a Tesseract installer for Windows.

 The latest installer can be downloaded here:
 [tesseract-ocr-setup-3.05.00dev.exe](http://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-setup-3.05.00dev.exe).
-There may be also [older versions](http://digi.bib.uni-mannheim.de/tesseract/) available.
+There are also [older versions](http://digi.bib.uni-mannheim.de/tesseract/) available.

 History:
+* 2016-11-11 Update with latest bug fixes.
 * 2016-08-31 Update with [latest bug fixes for text2image](https://github.com/tesseract-ocr/tesseract/issues/396).
 * 2016-08-28 Update with latest bug fixes.
 * 2016-07-11 TIFF warnings are now shown on the console (no longer disturbing message windows).